Where is the world's whitest sand? In Australia, of course!

 Marvel at Australia's whitest sands

 Lucky Bay, Cape Le Grand National Park, Western Australia

 Down in Western Australia’s South West corner, Lucky Bay is a stunningly beautiful crescent of white sand and turquoise water, sitting untouched within the protection of Cape Le Grand National Park.
 Views of the islands of the Recherche Archipelago, and sharing the beach with sunbaking kangaroos, make a trip to Lucky Bay an unforgettable experience.

 And visitors can claim with some authority that they’ve stood on the whitest sand in Australia.
 When soil scientist Noel Schoknecht set out – initially for a bit of fun – to discover the nation’s whitest sand in 2006 (and again in 2007, following a challenge from Queensland), Lucky Bay came out number one both times.

 “In reality, any of the beaches in this area could have been winners – Hellfire Bay, Thistle Cove and Wharton Beach (just to name a few) are all magnificently white,” Schoknecht writes.

-Hyams Beach (a three hour drive south of Sydney, in the Shoalhaven region) is often cited as having the whitest sand in the world – although this is hotly contested.
+Jervis Bay (a three hour drive south of Sydney in the Shoalhaven region) is often cited as having the whitest sand in the world – although this is hotly contested.

-Whatever the case, when you arrive at Hyams you’ll see there’s something undeniably special about this place.
-After a swim in the gentle, protected waters of the area (home to lots of dolphins), you may wish to join a dolphin cruise, take a bushwalk, have a snorkel at neighbouring Murrays Beach – also home to blindingly white sand – and grab a bite to eat at Hyams Beach Store & Cafe.
+Whatever the case, when you arrive you’ll see there’s something undeniably special about this place.
+After a swim in the gentle, protected waters of Jervis Bay (home to plemty of dolphins and seals), you may wish to join a dolphin cruise from Huskisson, take a bushwalk, have a snorkel at Murrays Beach, and grab a bite to eat at Hyams Beach Store & Cafe.